This extraordinary 11-day “Grand Tour” of Europe features five nights aboard the Deluxe M.S. Amadeus Princess

 by panoramic gondola to its 7,000-foot summit for a magnificent 360-degree panorama of central Switzerland’s mountains, peaks, forests and lakes.
 Enjoy lunch in a summit restaurant followed by free time.
 Board the Pilatus Railway

 , the world’s steepest cogwheel railway, then descend more than 5,300 feet in less than three miles on return to the shores of Lake Lucerne, where you will enjoy a scenic lake cruise.
-(B,L)June 20 — Lucerne, Interlaken, Berne, Basel
+Dinner with wine is included in the hotel tonight.
+(B,L,D)June 20 — Lucerne, Interlaken, Berne, Basel

 After breakfast at the hotel, continue on through one of the most beautiful areas of Switzerland, the spectacular Bernese Oberland